atsu7/kml-3D-bar-graph-generator/README.md

 ```

 ### Tips
-You can edit color, height, icon, label on Google Earth Pro without coding.
+- You can edit color, height, icon, label on Google Earth Pro without coding.
+- You can also use this app to make a single cylinder